Niche Playbook

 1. Bottle reference + label artwork

 Send phone references of the bottle (the empty form is fine — three angles) plus your print-ready label PDF or PNG.
-We use the bottle as the AI anchor and composite the label cleanly.
-This separation guarantees label accuracy on every regeneration.
+We use the bottle as the AI anchor and composite the supplied artwork in post-production, then review the final asset against the approved source.

 2. Capsule, powder, or gummy reference